SolarMC-Dev/brigadier/README.md

 `getSmartUsage(node, source)` will return a map of the child nodes to their "smart usage" human readable path.
 This tries to squash future-nodes together and show optional & typed information, and can look like `foo (<bar>)`.

 [![GitHub forks](https://img.shields.io/github/forks/Mojang/brigadier.svg?style=social&label=Fork)](https://github.com/Mojang/brigadier/fork) [![GitHub stars](https://img.shields.io/github/stars/Mojang/brigadier.svg?style=social&label=Stars)](https://github.com/Mojang/brigadier/stargazers)

+## License

+This fork of brigadier contains code licensed under the MIT license from the original brigadier repository.
+This fork also contains code licensed under the GNU Lesser General Public License v3 or later, code which has been added to this fork.